driver1357/cellwise-clustering/README.md

   }
 }

-# Grafico de los "scores"
+# Chart of the "scores"
 if (q>=2){
   par(mfrow=c(2,ceiling(K/2)))
   for(k in 1:K){